 ● Manage interpersonal relationships and conflict more effectively

 ● Experience improved feelings of self-worth and compassion for ourselves and for others

-All participants who attend the programme fully will receive a Certificate of Completion in the “Mindfulness Based Stress Reduction Programme” from The Mindfulness Centre.
+Participants who attend the programme fully will receive a Certificate of Completion in the “Mindfulness Based Stress Reduction Programme” from The Mindfulness Centre, on request.

 Helen worked as a post primary school teacher from 1980 to 2019.
 She worked mainly in the Community and Comprehensive school sector, in the area of learning support.
 She was a member of the Visiting Teacher Service to the Traveller Community from 1997-2007.

 Helen trained as Systemic and Family Therapist with The Clanwilliam Institute in the ’90s, while also completing a post-graduate Diploma in Psychology.
 She is a member of the PSI.

 Over the years, Helen took time away from teaching and worked in various education-related capacities in Australia, the U.K. and Ireland.
 She also worked in the community and voluntary sector, spending time as a project manager for people in recovery from addiction in the Fingal Centre for the Unemployed where she also spent a year as Acting Centre Director, and in second chance education with the Irish National Organisation for the Unemployed (INOU).